Certora/Documentation/README.md

  - Run `make spelling` and fix warnings before submitting a PR
  - Use the `term` feature when referring to a new term for the first time, this links to the glossary.

+ - Use a line width of 80-characters in the markdown files

  - In the reference manual, prefer descriptions over examples; use examples to help when the descriptions are not entirely clear.
 Descriptions can outline